 Additionally, the state of California can issue penalties of up to $100,000 against illegally uninsured employers, on top of the criminal fine mentioned above.
 However, these are not the only penalties that uninsured employers in Long Beach need to be aware of.
 Some additional consequences can include:

 In addition to these penalties, uninsured employers in Long Beach need to know that they will be exposed to civil lawsuits from injured workers.
 The workers’ compensation system typically prevents injured workers from filing civil personal injury lawsuits against the employer.
 However, if the employer has no insurance, the injured worker can file a civil personal injury lawsuit and recover massive amounts of compensation that will come right out of the business’s bottom line.

 Our attorneys can offer legal advice to uninsured employers and can negotiate on their behalf in the courtroom.
 We will work to get penalties reduced and can assist you with exploring your options for getting insured, whether it means going through a carrier or otherwise.
 If you are facing legal issues due to being an uninsured employer, you want to have a skilled uninsured workers compensation defense attorney in your corner.

-If you do not currently carry workers’ compensation insurance and want to discuss your options with an uninsured employers defense lawyer in Long Beach, the attorneys at Sacks & Zolonz, LLP can help you get your business on track.
-Our knowledge and experience in workers’ compensation defense law makes us the clear choice for employers who need assistance with getting their businesses in line with labor laws.
+If you do not currently carry workers’ compensation insurance and want to discuss your options with an uninsured employers defense lawyer in Long Beach, the attorneys at Sacks Law Group, APC can help you get your business on track.
+Our knowledge and experience in workers’ compensation defense law make us the clear choice for employers who need assistance with getting their businesses in line with labor laws.
 We don’t just practice workers’ compensation defense—we wrote the book on it.
 Contact us today for a case evaluation.